 Finally, although we have discussed some notable empirical support for our theory, including new evidence on the correlation between economic uncertainty and fiscal policy reforms, a formal test of the model's predictions goes beyond the scope of this paper.
-For example, an implication that could easily be taken to the data is that technical governments or governments close to a term limit are more inclined to reform.
+For example, some implications that could easily be taken to the data are that technical governments or governments close to a term limit should be more incline to reform, and that more reforms should be adopted at the beginning of legislatures.
 More generally, we hope that our paper will stimulate new empirical investigations of the underexplored links between instability, elections and the adoption of reforms.